felixjung/blog-posts/posts/go-tests/index.md

 }
 ```

 Our testing approach is the same as in the JavaScript example.
 So let us look at the differences in [how tests work in go](https://golang.org/pkg/testing/ "Go documentation on testing").
-The biggest difference is that Go has out of the box-support for testing.
+The most significant difference is that Go has out of the box-support for testing.
 You do not need a testing framework like Jest.

 > Testing frameworks for Go do exist.
-If you look for them you will most likely stumble upon [Ginkgo](https://onsi.github.io/ginkgo/ "Ginkgo testing framework website") or [GoConvey](http://goconvey.co "GoConvey testing framework website").
-Both these examples aim at providing a Behavior Driven Development (BDD) testing experience.
+If you look for them, you will most likely stumble upon [Ginkgo](https://onsi.github.io/ginkgo/ "Ginkgo testing framework website") or [GoConvey](http://goconvey.co "GoConvey testing framework website").
+Both these examples aim at providing a Behavior-Driven Development (BDD) testing experience.
 They provide abstractions for writing tests and test runners with features like watch mode.
+>
 > I would recommend _against_ using such testing frameworks.
-As with other aspects of writing Go I feel that sticking close to the language and its tooling keeps things simple.
-If you want to write BDD style tests, there are ways of doing that with Go’s testing support.
+As with other aspects of writing Go, I feel that sticking close to the language and its tooling keeps things simple.
+If you want to write BDD style tests, there are ways of doing that with Go’s testing support as explained later in this post.

 Tests are run with the `go test` command and package `testing` provides all the basics you need to test your code.
 Additionally, the example demonstrates the following.

 * Tests live in a file with the `_test` suffix in the filename.
-When you run `go test` the test tool will look for files with that suffix.
+When you run `go test`, the test tool will look for files with that suffix.
-* Every test is defined with a function using the `Test` prefix in the function name, i.e. `TestSum`.
+* Every test is defined with [a function using the `Test` prefix](https://pkg.go.dev/testing#pkg-overview "Open the Go documentation for package "testing"") in the function name, i.e. `TestSum`.
 It is important that the first letter after `Test` is capitalized.
 Functions located in a test file and using this name pattern are identified as test routine.
-* A test routine is called with a pointer to an instance of [the `T` struct from the `testing` package](https://pkg.go.dev/testing#T "Documentation for the T type of package testing") (i.e. `*testing.T`). `T` manages the test state and provides functions for failing a test or writing logs.
+* Test routines are called with a pointer to an instance of [the `T` struct from the `testing` package](https://pkg.go.dev/testing#T "Documentation for the T type of package testing") (i.e. `*testing.T`). `T` manages the test state and provides functions for failing a test or writing logs.
 * Assertions can be written with plain Go.
 You make your assertion in a simple `if` statement.
 You fail the test by calling `t.Fail`, `t.FailNow`, `t.Fatal`, `t.Fatalf`, or other methods on the `T` struct.
-This becomes a bit tedious for more complicated assertions and will look at assertion libraries in the next section.
+This becomes a bit tedious for more complicated assertions, so will look at assertion libraries in the next section.

 ## Powerful Assertions With Testify

 Making assertions with `if` statements can get a bit harder to read and may become quite involved when you start handling more complicated assertions.
 For example, you may want to test whether a slice contains a certain value or that an HTTP handler returns a certain status code.
 [Testify](https://github.com/stretchr/testify "Testify GitHub repository") is a very popular library for mocking and assertions.
-It is designed to work well with the standard library.
-I would recommend to use the official [GoMock framework](https://github.com/golang/mock "GoMock GitHub repository") over using Testify’s mocking feature.
+It is designed to work well with the standard library.[^2]

 Let us rewrite the assertion in `TestSum` with Testify.